FAQ

 From where does Guard Support get its funds?

-GSMA was historically privately funded by its founders but has applied to the Internal Revenue Service to become a public charity.
+Guard Support was historically privately funded by its founders but has applied to the Internal Revenue Service to become a public charity.

 Where does my donation to Guard Support go? (i.e. operations vs. programming)?